Southwest Corporate Fact Sheet

 - Air Transport World named Southwest Airlines The "Eco-Pioneer of the Year" in 2012 for its environmentally sound business practices.

-- Recognized by Chief Executive Magazine in 2012 as one of the 40 Best Companies for Leaders based on outstanding Company culture and internal professional development.
+- Recognized by Chief Executive Group as one of the 2014 Best Companies for Leaders.